 Robin is married to Sam and has a number of nieces and nephews.
 In his spare time, he enjoys most things fitness (particularly callisthenics).
 Having undertaken various obstacle course races, Robin completed Man versus Mountain (Mount Snowden) with his three brothers and sister-in-law in 2015.

-Robin then completed the 63-mile 'Ultra' run along the route of Hadrian's Wall in 2017, running with his eldest brother and ably supported by the remaining brothers (who had pulled out of the previous year's race after 80km with blisters 'the size of my foot'!).
+Having pulled out of the previous year's race after 80km with blisters that were 'the size of my foot'!
+Robin completed the 63-mile 'Ultra' run along the route of Hadrian's Wall in 2017, running with his eldest brother and ably supported by the remaining brothers.
 He is currently entering the ballot for the OCC race (Mount Blanc) for 2019 (brothers optional).